Donate

 In 2016, both organizations began looking to the future.
 The Children’s Home was providing robust mental health services in the community and had established an infrastructure for billing Medicaid services.
 The Children’s Home also had a campus of 212 acres in the heart of downtown Winston-Salem, an excellent location for expanding services.
 The Crossnore School was a small agency in the mountains with a robust residential foster care program.
 At the same time, The Crossnore School was concerned about broadening service offerings to weather upcoming shifts in child welfare policies.
 By working together and ultimately merging into one organization in 2017, Crossnore School & Children’s Home was positioned to continue serving children and families by diversifying program offerings across a continuum for children at risk of entering the child welfare system, those already in the system, and those who are aging out of the system.

-Four years after the merger, the Board of Trustees established a Strategic Plan with one of its goals being to grow the Crossnore brand as the regional leader in high quality, holistic child welfare services.
-To meet this goal, Crossnore partnered with a marketing consultant in Winston-Salem to review and update our messaging.
-From their research, interviews with stakeholders, and expertise, a compelling message was created and a fresh update made to our visual identity, and Crossnore Communities for Children was born in June of 2021.
+In 2021, the Board of Trustees established a Strategic Plan with one of its goals being to grow the Crossnore brand as the regional leader in high quality, holistic child welfare services.
+To meet this goal, Crossnore partnered with a marketing consultant in Winston-Salem to update our name, messaging, and branding.
+In June of 2021, the organization became Crossnore Communities for Children.

 Take a virtual tour of Crossnore's campuses and learn more about the work we do.